EarlPitts/msc-thesis/contents/02_sequential.md

 This change doesn't affect the behaviour of `f` (or now `i`), but running the program after this refactoring would probably lead to unwanted behaviour.

 To get the callers of a function, we use Wrangler, which can generate the whole callgraph for a given codebase.
-The callgraph represents the caller/callee relations between the functions in program.
+The callgraph represents the caller/callee relations between the functions in the program.

 Its possible that some callers also have their signature changed.
 In this case, we iteratively expand the set of functions to test.